TomHodson/tomhodson.github.com/_posts/2023-07-31-toothbrush-holder.md

 excerpt: |
     It can be hard to find genuine everyday uses of 3D printing, but after a while you do find some.
 layout: post
-hide_image: true # Only use this image for static previews
+hide_image: false # Only use this image for static previews
 image: /assets/blog/toothbrush_shelf/spin.gif
 alt: A render of a 3D printed shelf sitting above a shaver outlet, it spins slowly.
 head: <script type="module" src="/assets/js/model-viewer.js"></script>